Tuesday, October 29, 2024

 Rev. Fox was originally from England, and he appears to have drawn heavily on his connections to the county in promoting his land development.
 He began selling land in 1868, and all of the buyers appear to have been from England.

 Rev. Fox's project proved to be short-lived.
 Farming in northwestern Chesterfield County had always been difficult, and the crops failed in the late 1860s.
-Farm problems were eclipsed by the problems from white farmers in the area.
-Rev. Fox and the Englishmen he brought to the area became figures of hatred.
-What began as petty harassment escalated to death threats and then, in August 1871, an actual murder.
+An even worse problem was the behavior of white farmers in the area.
+Many white farmers hated the newcomers, and they launched a campaign against them that started as petty harassment and then escalated to death threats and even an actual murder.

 Only a small number of families, perhaps ten, had tried to set-up farms on the Fox land.
 By the summer of 1870, all but two – the family of fifty-year old John Woodcock and the family of twenty-seven year old Robert Singleton – were gone.
 Woodcock had fled by the time of the murder, but Singleton displayed remarkable bravery and remained for several more years.
 In this blogpost, I will explore what we can find out about Singleton's experience.